-Learn more about GEO BON on the following pages.
+Learn more about GEO BON projects on the following page.

 Project duration: December 2016 – July 2020